eprbell/rp2/docs/user_faq.md

 Timestamp format is [ISO8601](https://en.wikipedia.org/wiki/ISO_8601) (see [examples](https://en.wikipedia.org/wiki/ISO_8601#Combined_date_and_time_representations) of timestamps in this format).
 Note that RP2 requires full timestamps, with date, time and timezone.

 ## How to Handle Conversion of a Cryptocurrency to Another?
-Converting from one cryptocurrency to another can be captured in RP2 by splitting the original transaction into two: the first is a SELL-type transaction that describes selling the initial cryptocurrency into fiat (USD).
+Converting from one cryptocurrency to another can be captured in RP2 by splitting the original transaction into two: the first is a SELL-type transaction that describes selling the initial cryptocurrency into fiat.
 The second one is a BUY-type transaction that describes buying the final cryptocurrency using fiat.

 ## How to Handle Airdrops?
 Mark the transaction type as AIRDROP.
 RP2 will collect all such transactions together in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file).